jeremy-rifkin/cpptrace/README.md

 1. Performance very rarely is critical in throwing paths and exceptions should be exceptionally rare
 2. Exception handling is not usually used in such a way that you could have a deep nesting of handlers before finding a matching handler
-3. An that most call stacks are fairly shallow
+3. Most call stacks are fairly shallow

 To put the scale of this performance consideration into perspective: In my benchmarking I have found generation of raw traces to take on the order of `100ns` per frame.
 Thus, even if there were 100 non-matching handlers before a matching